sobri909/LocoKit/README.md

-- To see the SDK in action in a live, production app, install [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) from the App Store, our free life logging app based on ArcKit
+- To see the SDK in action in a live, production app, install [Arc App](https://itunes.apple.com/app/arc-app-location-activity-tracker/id1063151918?mt=8) from the App Store, our free life logging app based on LocoKit